surister/cratedb-tableau-connector/README.md

 ### CrateDB connector

-You can find the connector artefacts within the "Assets" sections on the [releases page].
+You can find the connector within the "Assets" sections on the [releases page].
 Download the [TACO file], for example `cratedb_jdbc-v0.0.5.taco`,
 into: